wing5wong/artisan-whs-static/source/_news/2020-03-27_whanganui-woman-living-in-perth-says-situation-is-a-mass-of-confusion.md

 show_in_slider: false
 date: 2020-03-27T22:50:36.459Z
 ---
-Whanganui's Paige Mailman (former WHS student), currently living in Perth, says with the outbreak of the Covid-19 pandemic, help from the Australian government is "pretty much non-existent for Kiwis here".
+Whanganui's Paige Mailman, currently living in Perth, says with the outbreak of the Covid-19 pandemic, help from the Australian government is "pretty much non-existent for Kiwis here".

 Mailman moved to Perth six months ago to pursue a career in the travel industry and said her current employment had been "stood down until May 31", along with all other employees at the travel company.